Francisco-Rosa/Solar/README.md

 ## Solar Workbench
-Workbench to configure sun position and its path animation
+Workbench for configuring the sun's position and animating its path

 ### Worbench Icon
 ![Solar Workbench Icon](./icons//SolarIcon.svg)